 There are many creative ways to doctor up chilled pasta, and orzo dishes can be versatile no matter the season.
 This Orzo Salad with Heirloom Tomatoes and Charred Corn Recipe incorporates the bounty of summer with bursting locally-grown heirloom tomatoes and corn.
-It’s not only packed with flavors but also will become a favorite recipe in your repertoire.
+It’s not only packed with flavors but also will become a favorite recipe in your repertoire perfect for entertaining at home, at a winery, a steeplechase tailgate or a summery polo picnic.
 No matter whether you need a side dish to bring to a potluck or picnic, this orzo salad is a must.

 How to Pick a Perfect Ear of Corn